Therapy Designed to Help You Live Your Best Life

 Receiving a deep brain stimulation (DBS) system like the St. Jude Medical Infinity™ DBS system for your Parkinson's disease or essential tremor symptoms is a big step toward living a more independent life.
 As you begin using your system, follow your doctor's instructions.
 Also remember that DBS is a process, and not an event.
 It does not work simply by turning on the system.
 Turning the system on is just the start.
+After the initial implantation and activation, you will return to your movement disorder specialist in order to have the device programming fine-tuned to your specific symptoms.

 Although individual results vary, you should gain more control over your symptoms during the several months after your implant procedure.
-As you increase your activity and ability and have a reduction of your symptoms, you may feel more confident interacting in your environment—giving you greater freedom to live the life you want.1
+As you increase your activity and ability and have a reduction of your symptoms, you may feel more confident interacting in your environment—giving you greater freedom to live the life you want.

 Learn more about daily living.